rabadzhiyski/business_improvement/content/consulting.md

 title: Strategic AI Consulting
 type: services
 services:
-  - title: AI and Data Masterclass
+  - title: The Data & AI Masterclass
     icon: graduation-cap
     subtitle: For teams that need to build foundational knowledge
     description: Customized training for your team's specific needs, hands-on experience with real business applications, and frameworks for evaluating AI opportunities.